From £35,48510

 The new Superb and Volkswagen Passat were developed side by side, but with the process led by Skoda.
-Mladá Boleslav has turned from follower to leader, not just taking an important role in the development of new cars but also taking the opportunity to tear off the shared-platform straitjacket, such as by introducing off-menu user interface concepts that increase user-friendliness through common sense.
+The Mladá Boleslav firm has turned from follower to leader, not just taking an important role in the development of new cars but also tearing off the shared-platform straitjacket, such as by introducing off-menu user-interface concepts that increase usability through common sense.

-At the same time, the Superb has fewer estate-car rivals than ever.
-The premium German brands persist with large estates, but Jaguar has recently axed the XF, and entrants from Vauxhall, Ford or the Japanese brands are long gone.
-Instead, the Superb’s biggest challenge will be to convince buyers not to choose the ubiquitous SUV, and instead go for the classic estate.
+At the same time, the Superb has fewer traditional big saloon rivals than ever.
+The premium German brands persist with their executive saloons and estates, but comparable cars from Vauxhall, Ford and the Japanese brands are long gone.
+Instead, the Superb’s biggest challenge will be to convince buyers not to choose the ubiquitous SUV and instead go for the classic estate.

 The range at a glance